The Flatirons: Etymology

 The Flatirons were known as the "Chautauqua Slabs" c.
 1900 and "The Crags" c.
 1906.
-There are two hypotheses regarding the origin of the current name, one based on resemblance to old-fashioned clothes irons, the other based on resemblance to the Flatiron Building completed in 1902.
+The origin of the current name is from settlers noticing the resemblance they have to old-fashioned clothes irons.
+Over time they became commonly known as "Flatirons", or "The Flatirons".

 Geology

 The Flatirons consist of conglomeratic sandstone of the Fountain Formation.
-Geologists estimate the age of these rocks as 290 to 296 million years; they were lifted and tilted into their present orientation between 35 and 80 million years ago, during the Laramide Orogeny.
+Geologists estimate the age of these rocks as 290 to 296 million years; they were lifted and tilted into their present orientation between 80 and 35 million years ago, during the Laramide Orogeny.
 The Flatirons were subsequently exposed by erosion.
 Other manifestations of the Fountain Formation can be found in many places along the Colorado Front Range, including Garden of the Gods near Colorado Springs, Roxborough State Park in Douglas County, and Red Rocks Amphitheatre near Morrison.

 Climbing

-The Flatirons on Green Mountain are within the City of Boulder Open Space and Mountain Parks system.
+The Flatirons on Green Mountain and Bear Peak are within the City of Boulder Open Space and Mountain Parks system.
 They are popular destinations for hikers and rock climbers, with rock grades ranging from easy (5.0) to world-class (5.14b).
 Of note is the East Face Standard route on the Third Flatiron; guidebook author and longtime climber Richard Rossiter calls it "The best 5.4 in the solar system."
+Some of the most fascinating climbing routes on the Flatirons include the Direct East Face (5.6) on the first Flatiron.
+This climb is a demanding route that is over 1,000 feet and is a challenging climb even for experienced climbers.
+The Standard East Face (5.3) on the Third Flatiron is regarded as one the best beginner multi-pitch climbs in Colorado.
+The North Face (5.6) is considered a more open and scenic experience, showing impressive views of Boulder, however this route requires greater comfort with heights and route-finding.

+During the 1980s, tensions arose between rock climbers and the Flatirons land management over fixed-anchor use, leading to a ban on bolting along with halting new route development in the Flatirons.
+In 1997, members of the Flatirons climbing community began working to rebuild relations with the City of Boulder's Open Space and Mountain Parks department, arguing that climbers not only climb the Flatirons but also contribute to conservation and outdoor education.
+As a result of improved relations and formal permitting processes, several formations are now open to new route development and fixed-anchor use.

+Controversy has risen about the safety precautions being taken, as in recent years there have been multiple deaths related to scrambling on the Flatirons.
+Although mistakes are bound to happen, the overall safety measures already put in place are under question.